 - The need to hold reading materials close to the face in order to see

-At this stage of life, it is best to visit our Poughkeepsie or Fishkill office yearly for exams.
+At this stage of life, it is best to visit our Poughkeepsie or Yorktown office yearly for exams.
 Vision changes can occur rapidly during this time, but treatment is often as simple as reading glasses or progressive lenses.
 Other options, such as the KAMRA® Inlay can also be useful in treating presbyopia, particularly for individuals who would prefer to avoid prescription eyewear.

 Diet, exercise, and lifestyle choices will begin to have a large impact on the future health of your eyes during your middle years.
 Making smart choices will go a long way in helping to prevent age-related vision loss, which becomes increasingly common after the age of 60.